 \section{Reanalyzing the ECMO trial}

-The ECMO trial \citep{Bartlett1985} investigated the efficacy of ECMO (extracorporeal membrane oxygenation) treatment in the critical care of newborns.
-It was the first prominent clinical trial to use a ``randomized play-the-winner'' (RPW) RAR design \citep{Wei1978}.
-While some earlier non-randomized studies had shown a substantial treatment effect, a randomized study was required to confirm this.
-However, this presented an ethical dilemma, as the investigators were convinced that the risk of death would be much higher in the control group than in the ECMO group.
-To mitigate this, the RPW design was chosen.
+The ECMO trial \citep{Bartlett1985, Bartlett2024} investigated ECMO (extracorporeal membrane oxygenation) treatment in critically ill newborns.
+While earlier non-randomized studies suggested a substantial treatment effect, a randomized study was required to confirm this.
+However, investigators were convinced the mortality risk was much higher in the control group, posing an ethical dilemma.
+To mitigate this, a ``randomized play-the-winner'' (RPW) RAR design \citep{Wei1978} was chosen.

-The outcome of the trial was extreme: The first newborn was randomized to receive ECMO treatment and survived.
-The second newborn was randomized to receive the control treatment and died.
-The ten subsequently enrolled newborns were all randomized to ECMO, and all survived \citep{Bartlett1985}.
-The trial was then stopped for efficacy and its results published.
-However, the unusual outcome sparked intense debates about whether the trial was even a proper randomized clinical trial.
-Several subsequent trials were conducted, all re-establishing the effectiveness of ECMO, which is now a standard treatment \citep{Bartlett2024}.
-In the following, we will reanalyze the ECMO data.
+The trial's outcome was extreme: The first newborn was randomized to ECMO and survived.
+The second was randomized to the control and died.
+All ten subsequently enrolled newborns were randomized to ECMO and survived.
+The trial was then stopped for efficacy, yet its unusual outcome sparked debate about whether it constituted a proper randomized trial.
+Later trials confirmed the efficacy of ECMO, which is now a standard treatment.

-The top plot in Figure~\ref{fig:ECMO} shows Bayesian RAR probabilities computed from the ECMO data sequence.
-The normal approximation and the exact binomial methods were used, as well as the RPW method that was originally used in the ECMO trial.
+Figure~\ref{fig:ECMO}a shows RAR probabilities computed from the ECMO data.
+The normal approximation and exact binomial methods were used, as well as the RPW method originally used in the ECMO trial.
 A standard normal prior was assigned to the log odds ratio for the normal method, while uniform priors were assigned to the probabilities for the binomial method.
-For the normal method, log odds ratio estimates were computed with a Yates' correction (i.e., adding a half to each cell) to avoid issues with zero cells.
-We can see that this correction induces a slight anomaly at the start of the study as the probabilities from the normal method slightly decrease after the first observation despite the first patient surviving the ECMO treatment.
-This does not happen for the exact method whose randomization probability increase after every additional patient, which only happens for the normal approximation after the second patient.
+Log odds ratio estimates were computed by adding a half to each cell to avoid zero cell issues.
+This correction induces a slight anomaly, as the probabilities from the normal method slightly decrease after the first newborn despite that it survived.
+This does not happen for the exact method whose probabilities increase after every additional patient.
 Furthermore, the randomization probabilities differ notably between the normal and exact methods, even at the end of the study.
 This presumably happens because the influence of the differing priors remains relatively high after observing only 12 patients.